harshil2711/harshil2711/README.md

 - 👋 Hi, I’m @harshil2711
 - 👀 I’m interested in ...Python , ML and Data Science
-- 🌱 I’m currently learning ...Pytho and ML.
+- 🌱 I’m currently learning ...Python and ML.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...